-Education Lifeskills Courses are built on ACCI’s evidence-based model of cognitive restructuring and have been refined for over 40 years.
-Each of our cognitive/behavioral courses uniquely helps students make improvements in all of the 5 major categories for Social and Emotional Learning as set forth by the Collaborative for Academic, Social, and Emotional Learning (CASEL).
-Explore different parts of the tree to discover how our cognitive lifeskills curriculum helps to address each of the 5 SEL categories.
+Education Lifeskills Courses are built on ACCI’s evidence-based model of cognitive restructuring and have been refined for over 45 years.
+Each of our cognitive/behavioral courses uniquely helps students make improvements in all of the major categories for Social and Emotional Learning (SEL).
+While the idea and terminology of SEL is relatively new, the principles and concepts such as self-awareness are not.
+Explore different parts of the tree to discover how our cognitive lifeskills curriculum helps to address each category.

 The first step to self-improvement is always self-awareness.
 To develop self-awareness, we use descriptive, vicarious stories to disarm and challenge students to see themselves in new and more positive ways.
 We also address each student’s emotional hierarchy of needs.

 The curriculum challenges underlying thinking errors that originate in the subconscious mind.
 Our social and emotional, self-directed learning approach ensures that each student has pro-social thinking skills, which are reflected in improved default responses to the stressors and stimuli in their surroundings.

 Social awareness starts with empathy – the ability to understand and display compassion for those with whom you associate.
 Our curriculum gives students the opportunity to determine their level of empathy and identify ways to improve through self-evaluation, gamification, and other learning activities.

 All of our courses invite the student to complete the course with a parent or mentor.
 Instead of teaching a student about relationship skills, we help them use, build, and experience relationship skills as they complete a course.